rei/rei-cedar-docs/docs/getting-started/using-cedar/README.md

 Learn more in the [Component Variables](../../components/component-variables/) article.

-### Utilities
-Utility CSS classes allow users to extend Cedar components by providing options for layout, such as spacing, text alignment, or element display.

-For example:
-`cdr-align-text-center` would be used to align text to the center.

-Find the list of Utility classes in the [Utilities](../../components/utilities/) article.

 ### Documentation Site
 The documentation for each component and foundational style includes design guidelines, do’s and don’ts, considerations for accessibility, and API instructions for developers.